Tour Ref WPHFP

 The Hellfire Pass Memorial Museum which was built and is funded by the Australian Government, tells the story of the Thai-Burma Railway, it is both factual and at times shocking.

-There is a walkway down to the cutting; I do recommend that good footwear be worn as once in the cutting the walk is stony and rocky.
+There is a walkway down to the cutting; I do recommend that comfortable footwear (maybe trainer style) be worn as once in the cutting the walk is stony and rocky.

 This tour does have opportunities for tour extensions which may interest you:

 After Lunch we could visit Weary Dunlop Museum- as this is a private museum I would have to pre arrange our visit

 After we leave Sai Yok Noi Waterfall we could take a scenic Long Tail Ride along the river.

 Take a Long Tail Boat ride at the Bridge on the River Kwai.